Frequently Asked Questions

 2. Sign a Deferred Payment form

-Please know that if you are using aid, we need both of these items and cannot take one without the other.
-Additionally, we always need the security deposit and first month’s rent to move forward, but other items such as the utility fee, parking, and future month’s rent can wait until the disbursement is made.
+Please know that if you are using aid, we need items and cannot take one without the other.
+Additionally, we always need the security deposit and first month’s rent and utility fee to move forward, but future month’s rent installments (Ie.: Sept 1) can wait until the disbursement is made.

 Contact our office and we will walk you through this simple process!

-Q. I have signed all of the forms for the Deferred Payment, why am I getting notices that rent is due and now I have late fees?
+Q. I have signed the forms for the Deferred Payment, why am I getting notices that rent is due and now I have late fees?

 Q. What happens if I don’t pay my rent, or I pay late?